zenml-io/blog.zenml.io/_posts/2021-11-26-lazy-loading-integrations-in-zenml.md

 from zenml.integrations.tensorflow.materializers import KerasMaterializer
 ```

 Even though this seems relatively straightforward, we also need to take a look at what happens if the integration you installed brings a component that is not necessarily imported or used within your pipeline creation code.
-A great example of this can be displayed through the creation of a basic step:
+Let's take a look at what happens when you create a basic step:

 Normally, when you are creating a step in **ZenML**, the input- and output annotations play a major role in the execution of the step.
 If not set otherwise, **ZenML** will take a look at the annotations, find the default `materializer` in its `materializer_registry` for each annotation, and use the dedicated `materializer` object to use for reading or writing.